Education for runners and endurance athletes.

 Thomas Solomon PhD.

 Heat acclimation can be achieved by running at a low to moderate intensity in a 30 to 40°C heat chamber for up to 60 to 90 mins, every day for 2 weeks.
 However, running in the heat lowers your absolute workload because heat makes you slow down.
-It is, therefore, difficult to train properly and you might actually detrain using this approach.
-An alternative and effective approach that does not interrupt your normal training is "post-exercise heat exposure", which can be achieved as follows:
+Therefore, it is difficult to train properly in the heat and you might even detrain your top-end ability using this approach.
+An alternative approach that does not interrupt your normal training is "post-exercise heat exposure", which can be achieved as follows:

 Sit in a 100°C dry-air sauna or a 40°C hot tub or hot bath immediately after your sessions every day for 2 weeks, starting about 2–3 weeks before your target race.